-Arching stems clad in angled opposite leaves terminate in sprays of yellow, crystalline, two inch shuttlecock flowers.
-Grown well, this is a certain crowd-puller as it springs from the ground each spring.
+Arching stems clad in angled opposite leaves terminate in sprays of gorgeous, yellow, crystalline, two inch shuttlecock flowers.
+Grown well, this is a certain crowd-puller as it springs from the ground each spring before making an amazing display late in the year from August until October.
 Carol Klein says it is a "Once-seen-never-forgotten plant".
 And Graham Stuart Thomas also describes it thus: "There is nothing like it, a unique plant of great beauty".
 (RHS AGM)

 For best results, sow seeds as soon as you receive them onto a good soil-based compost.
 Cover the seeds with fine grit or compost to approximately their own depth.
 These seeds can be very slow indeed to germinate, and may wait for spring before emerging whenever sown.
 Do not use artificial heat to try to germinate them as it will simply disrupt their germination mechanism.
 Please be very patient, and do not discard the seed pan.

 Common name:Yellow Wax Flower